jestjs/jest/website/docs/CommonJSTesting.md

 }
 ```

 Angular inspects the function and sees that it has one argument called `XHR`.
 It then provides the value `injector.get('XHR')` for the variable `XHR`.

-In order to have a function to be testable by Angular, you have to write your code in this specific way and pass it through a function before being able to use it.
+In order to have a testable function in Angular, you must conform to this
+specific pattern and pass it into Angular's DI framework before you can use it.

 How does Jest solve this problem?
 ---------------------------------

-Angular is using arguments as a way to model dependencies and has to implement its own module loader.
-Most large JavaScript applications already use a module loader with the `require` function.
-In a CommonJS JavaScript app, the example above would really look like this:
+Angular uses function arguments as a way to model dependencies and has to
+implement its own module loader.
+Most large JavaScript applications already use
+a module loader with the `require` function.
+In a CommonJS JavaScript app, the
+example above would look more like this:

 ```
 var XHR = require('XHR');